luisdalmolin/laravel-mandrill-driver/readme.md

 This package re-enables Mandrill driver functionality using the Mail facade in Laravel 6+.

-To install the package in your project, you need to require the package via composer:
+To install the package in your project, you need to require the package via Composer:

 ```bash
 composer require therobfonz/laravel-mandrill-driver
 ```

-To add your Mandrill secret key, add the following lines to `config\services.php`
+To add your Mandrill secret key, add the following lines to `config\services.php` and set `MANDRILL_KEY` in your env:

 ```php
 'mandrill' => [